Car audio subwoofer enclosure with two visible subwoofers on a white background

 Each chamber in the M12D-S GUS is built to deliver 0.80 cubic feet gross — after the GUS-12 is installed, each driver sees 0.75 cubic feet of net acoustic airspace, exactly matching ResoNix's published optimum.
 Total net acoustic volume across both chambers is 1.50 cubic feet.
 Total gross enclosure volume is 1.60 cubic feet.
 The listed 1.60 cu ft is the gross figure — the acoustic figure that matters for each driver is 0.75 cu ft per chamber.

-Two GUS-12 Drivers — More Output, Same DSP Requirement
+Two GUS-12 Drivers: More Output, Same Alignment Character

 The GUS-12's Qts of 0.28 and Fs of 14.54 Hz define both its performance ceiling and its operating requirements.
 A single GUS-12 in the correct enclosure produces flat anechoic response extending well below 20 Hz — but at 800 watts RMS and a single 12" cone, output in large vehicle cabins or competitive environments has a ceiling.
 Two GUS-12 drivers in isolated 0.75 cubic foot chambers double the cone displacement and the combined power handling to 1,600 watts RMS, while each driver still operates in exactly the enclosure volume it requires.

-The DSP requirement from the single GUS-12 build carries forward here.
-Both drivers have Qts of 0.28 — the system Qtc in each chamber targets 0.707, producing a flat anechoic response that requires active shelf EQ to build the in-cabin curve.
-Two drivers make that response louder and deeper.
+The acoustic character from the single GUS-12 build carries forward here.
+Both drivers have Qts of 0.28, and the system Qtc in each chamber targets 0.707: flat anechoic response with the deep low-frequency extension the driver's motor and suspension are engineered to deliver.
+Two drivers make that response roughly 3 dB louder at all bass frequencies.
 They do not change its character.
-A Goldhorn DSP or equivalent processor remains the correct companion for this system.
+The dual GUS-12 delivers more output than any other shallow 12" build in this depth class.

 1,600W Combined — Construction Built to Match